-Measurement Specification Guideline – How to Measure A Garment
+How to Measure A Garment??

-What is Garment Measurement Specification Guideline?
+What is the Garment Measurement Specification Guideline?

-Industry Standards for Garment Measurement Specification
+Industry Standards for Garment Spec Sheet

 - 1 Chest – 1″ below armhole measure straight across, edge to edge.